top of page

 Video making from my bathroom window.

-While I appreciate the sounds from the western windows, I admire the views from the northern ones.
+While I appreciated the sounds from the western windows, I admired the views from the northern ones.
 From my hidden perspective, I have filmed the mountains, observed the end of the fasting month of Ramadan at the mosque as well as witnessed people walking and working on the street.
 If we were more individuals acting that way, we would become the street watchers defended by urban writer Jane Jacobs as the ‘eyes upon the street’ that may bring more safety to a city in being ‘the natural proprietors of the street’ (1961, p.35).
 As attentive citizens, we would provide a valuable understanding of a street or residence, yet we would need to debate on how these eyes are present and respond to what is observed.

 If you are in China, you may have to activate your VPN to watch this video.